ThraaxSession/UG-Desktop/README.md

 * Proton support for separate apps
 * Table-based overview (Launchers/Installed Games/Social Activies)
 * If wished, autostart of a specific launcher like Steam
+* Update functionality of OS and UGD (maybe with OS as it is packaged)
 * etc.

 ## PoC